ericmjl/protein-systematic-characterization/experiments/20160805-mutagenesis/20160902-mutagenesis-pb2.md

 ## Goals

-- generate mutant PB2 PCR products with full DNA fragment
+- Test viability of PCR with full PB2 primers, with MyTaq Red substituting for Agilent

 ## Setup